MunemHashmi/MunemHashmi/README.md

 # Hello, I'm Munem Hashmi 👋

 Welcome to my GitHub profile!
-I am a passionate Computer Science graduate with a strong interest in Software Engineering, Artificial Intelligence, Data Science, and Data Engineering.
+I am a passionate Computer Science graduate with a strong interest in Software Engineering, and Artificial Intelligence.

 ## 🧑‍💻 About Me